JustinPrivitera/Schedule-Planner/README.md

 A replacement for PASS.
 INCOMPLETE

-run with the following command: "python3 main.py <inFile> <numClasses>" both of the parameters are optional
+run with the following command: "python3 main.py <numClasses> <inFile>" both of the parameters are optional

 --------
-let's make ^s be ANDs and #s be ORs for inFile syntax
+let's make '^'s be 'AND's and '#'s be 'OR's for inFile syntax

 --------
 in inFile, separate imperatives with '#'.
 Separate all other information with tabs and newlines. example: